SchusterLab/quantum-optimal-control/README.md

  **data_path**: path for saving the simulation

 # More examples:
-We applied to optimizer to generate photonic Schrodinger cat states for a circuit quantum electrodynamics system:
+We applied the optimizer to generate photonic Schrodinger cat states for a circuit quantum electrodynamics system:
 ![photonic Schrodinger cat states](http://i.imgur.com/ponY2R9.png)